 SSB Fellow, 2012

-Past Designation: Associate Consultant, Department of Ophthalmology, National University Hospital
+Past Designation: Associate Consultant, Department of Emergency Medicine, Singapore General Hospital

 MB.BS Yong Loo Lin School of Medicine (MB.BS), National University of Singapore

 Past Designation: Associate Staff Scientist Analytical Science & Technologies (GlycoAnalytics), A*STAR

 University of Cambridge

 A*STAR celebrates International Women's Day